-After making a Valentine’s Day Breakfast Board, I couldn’t resist doing a fun board for St. Patrick’s Day!
+After making a Valentine’s Day Breakfast Board, I couldn’t resist doing a fun rainbow board for St. Patrick’s Day or any Pride Month!

 But working a salad into a giant rainbow with golden nuggets at the end?
 It’ll definitely score some points.

 (And you don’t have to dye anything green, which is an added bonus for everyone.)

 In case you’re wondering, my board is the Big Board from Reluctant Entertainer!
 It’s the 26″ round maple board, and it holds a LOT of food.
 It’s super fun to fill up for parties!

 First, I want to share some tips on making a salad board…

 - Line your surface with paper towels, parchment, or a thin kitchen towel or cloth napkin.